sub-arctic/software-task-1/docs/debug.md

 print(type(self.simulation_canavs.simulation_controller.set_gravity)) # <class 'method'>
 ```

-While still not overwhelmingly helpful, it does present itself handy in situtions when dealing with large applications.
+While still not overwhelmingly helpful, it does present itself handy in situations when dealing with large applications.
 Printing out values can also be helpful where continuous streams of data are being passed between functions, in order to determine what can and will be passed and stored in variables.

 ## Breakpoints
 A breakpoint is a point in code where execution is halted.
 Depending on the breakpoint tool and language it is being used on, you may be able to view contents of variables, proceed with line based stepping, or viewing memory (not usually applicable in python).